 Once you’ve got the all-clear to go ahead, consider what kind of roof garden you want to create.
 A lot will depend on the size of your garden, and what sort of style you want to achieve.
 But, you’ll also need to bear in mind the limitations of the roof.
-To create flooring for your roof, it’s advisable to go for lightweight materials such as wood chip, anti-slip synthetic decking or wooden pallets.
+To create flooring for your roof, it’s advisable to go for lightweight materials such as wood chips, anti-slip synthetic decking, or wooden pallets.
 It will save hugely on your bills as well.

 Choose pots, tubs, and containers that aren’t made from heavy materials, as they are less likely to add pressure to your roof.
 Use Styrofoam peanuts for drainage at the bottom of the pots instead of rocks or pebbles.

 Bear in mind that rooftops can get windy, so make sure the plants you choose aren’t going to topple over easily.
 You might want to incorporate windbreaks or sheltered areas in the garden to protect them.

 The great thing about roof gardens is that they get hot, so they are ideal for growing a wide range of plants and even vegetables.
 But, before you get carried away with your green fingers, consider how you plan to water them.
 Rooftop garden plants will need watering more than plants in conventional gardens, so weigh up how you plan to get water to and from the plants.
 This will reduce your carbon footprint considerably.